TheMrMilchmann/committing-crimes.com/app/content/articles/2025-09-16-null-and-absence/index.md

 # Omittable — Solving the Ambiguity of Null

-_Updated 2025-09-24: A previous version of this article inaccurately described how to explicitly pass `null` values to query parameters.
-To avoid confusion, this has been corrected to specify that this is the case if the query parameter is used without a value._

 When implementing a REST API, one might need to implement support for partial updates or filtering.
 Requests using the HTTP `PATCH` method commonly carry only the fields that should be updated.
 Similarly, filtering endpoints often filter based on the provided query parameters, while ignoring those that are omitted.
 In theory, this is not a complex